 additional substudies may be added to provide more detailed information on side effects or sub-categorisation of patient types but these are not the primary objective and are not required for participation.

-In a cohort of 191 hospitalised COVID-19 patients with a completed outcome, the median time from illness onset to discharge was 22.0 days (IQR 18.0-25.0) and the median time to death was 18.5 days (15.0-22.0).
-Thirty-two patients (17%) required invasive mechanical ventilation and the median time from onset to mechanical ventilation was 14.5 days.
-Therefore, early endpoint assessment, such as 28 days after randomisation, is likely to provide largely complete outcome data and will permit early assessment of treatment efficacy and safety.18 For influenza and community-acquired pneumonia, the average length of hospital stay is around 7-9 days, so assessment at 28 days will capture most outcomes.19,20
+For influenza and community-acquired pneumonia, the average length of hospital stay is around 7-9 days, and most mortality occurs within 28 days of admission, so assessment at 28 days will capture most outcomes.19,20

 Potential for effective treatments to become available

 In early 2020, when the trial first started, there were no known treatments for COVID-19.
-However, over time, effective treatments have become available, typically as the result of reliable information from randomised trials (including from this study).
+However, over time, effective treatments became available, typically as the result of reliable information from randomised trials (including from this study).
 For example, in June 2020, results from the RECOVERY trial showed that dexamethasone 6mg once daily reduces the mortality in COVID-19 patients requiring mechanical ventilation or oxygen.6 In response, many clinical guidelines now recommend the use of dexamethasone 6mg once daily as standard of care for these types of patients.

 The RECOVERY trial randomises eligible participants to usual standard of care for the local hospital alone vs usual standard of care plus one or more additional study treatments.
 Over time, usual standard of care has evolved (e.g. as a consequence of results from trials such as RECOVERY) and it is anticipated that it will evolve further in the future.
 Thus randomisation will always be relevant to the current clinical situation and the incremental effects of the study treatments will be appropriately assessed.